trelliscope/trelliscope/README.md

 #> # … with 132 more rows
 ```

-Here we have create the basic construct that is needed to create a
+Here we have built a data frame of visualizations, the basic construct
-Trelliscope display.
-We have a data frame with 142 rows, one for each
+that is needed to create a Trelliscope display.
+We have a data frame
-country.
-We have metadata such as the country and continent names, as
+with 142 rows, one for each country.
+We have country metadata such as
-well as the mean life expectency, and then we have a column “panel” that
+the country and continent names, as well as the mean life expectency,
-contains a plot for each country of life expectancy vs. year.
-(Note: We
+and then we have a column “panel” that contains a plot for each country
-show the `package::` prefixes for each function used in this example to
+of life expectancy vs. year.
+(Note: We show the `package::` prefixes for
-highlight what packages are being used but will remove these from future
+each function used in this example to highlight what packages are being
-examples).
+used but will remove these from future examples).

 There is a lot going on in the code example above that should be
 familiar if you have experience with Tidyverse packages such as dplyr